 3. You’ll Have More Time to Focus On Your Trading Strategy

 When you don’t have to worry about huge losses, it frees up time for other essential tasks like analyzing past trades for insights into how to improve future performance.

-In addition, with negative balance protection, there’s less need to monitor your transactions or mitigate risk constantly.
+In addition, there’s less need to monitor your transactions or mitigate risk constantly.
 Instead, you can focus on honing your skills and developing a sound trading strategy over time.

 4. It Offsets (Some) Risk

 Protection is an invaluable tool for any trader looking to protect themselves from unexpected losses while still being able to take calculated risks.

 It allows them to develop new strategies over time without fear of financial ruin if those experiments fail or their predictions turn out wrong.